Thursday, June 18, 2015

 Australia also has to contend with the recent adverse findings of the Financial Action Task-Force (FATF) [pdf] that:

-When it comes to bribery of foreign government officials, it takes two to tango: the bribe-giver and the bribe-taker.
+“Australia remains at significant risk of an inflow of illicit funds from persons in foreign countries who find Australia a suitable place to hold and invest funds, including in real estate.”When it comes to bribery of foreign government officials, it takes two to tango: the bribe-giver and the bribe-taker.
 Getax, the Australian mining company alleged to have been involved in supplying the bribe, may have its directors and the company itself prosecuted by the AFP under the Australian law.
 But we should not forget the Nauru officials who may have demanded the alleged bribe.

 Under the Australian Criminal Code Act 1995, only Australian companies and individuals engaged in bribing an official in a foreign country can be prosecuted.
 This is not dissimilar to the United States Foreign Corrupt Practices Act of 1977 (FCPA).
 There is, however, a way around it.
 If the proceeds of the predicate or underlying offence, in this case bribery, are found to have been laundered to Australia, then Australia can mount money-laundering actions against the persons implicated under the Proceeds of Crimes Act 2002 (POCA).